-Esquimalt exhibits a more sustainable model of urban development where the quality of the natural and built environment passed on to the next generation is healthier than at present.
 Esquimalt's high quality parks and recreation facilities along with its walkability are valuable community assets.
 Through infrastructure investment and redevelopment, Esquimalt Road will transition into a vibrant, urban environment.
 It is Esquimalt's intention to strengthen its commercial/retail sector to service the expanding needs of the community and to market our central location to businesses and high-tech industries.
 The Esquimalt graving dock and CFB/BFC Esquimalt are an important contributor to the regional economy.